Use This Laundry Trick to Remove Pet Hair From Your Clothes and Bedding

 - When the dryer is done, take out the laundry, give it one last shake to remove any remaining pet hair and put it in the washer.
 Then, you’ll want to use the dryer again, this time on its normal setting.
 Don’t forget to clean out the lint trap beforehand!

 With this trick in your back pocket, you’ll have fur- and lint-free bedding, blankets and more.
-Next, check out our best pet care tips for your home.
+While you’re at it, check out our FurZapper pet hair remover review and the best pet care tips for your home.